DSR-RHIT/me497-reproducible-research/cm/cm029_collaborating-github.md

 -   Do you believe the data carpentry?
 Is it logical?
 Is it reasonable?
 -   Does the script lay out a rational argument for each step in the process?
 Did the author omit an explanation that was obvious to them but not obvious to you?
 -   Again, write your thoughts in the prose sections (using block quotes) and in the code chunks (well-commented) as you see fit.

+Use this [comprehensive checklist for reproducibility](http://ropensci.github.io/reproducibility-guide/sections/checklist/) as you review Alice's work.
+(And your own work too of course.)

 The next time you review the work, review Alice's responses and assess whether or not your questions have been adequately addressed.